razorpay/metro/docs/docs/guides/receiving/overview.md

 |Pull|Push|
 |---|---|
-|Large volume of messages (many more than 1/second).|Multiple topics that must be processed by the same webhook.
+|Large volume of messages (many more than 1/second).
+Efficiency and throughput of message processing is critical.|Multiple topics that must be processed by the same webhook.
-|
-|Efficiency and throughput of message processing is critical.|App Engine Standard and Cloud Functions subscribers.
 |

 The following table compares pull and push delivery: